Scope

 To be effective, both checks must be completed independently to prevent those checking being influenced or led by each other.

-Introducing an independent second check to a process may not be the most effective way to reduce harm or prevent errors occurring.
-There may be other system focussed interventions in the design of the process which are more effective and make the error easier to identify, or less likely.
+Introducing a check to a process may not be the most effective way to reduce harm or prevent errors.
+There may be other system focussed interventions in the process design that are more effective and make the error less likely, or easier to identify.

 Risk assessment

-Undertaking a risk assessment (RA) can be a useful tool to assess and review the value of an independent second check during a medication process.
+Risk assessment (RA) can be a useful tool to review if a check is the most appropriate intervention, and to assess the type of check required during a medication process.

 Any risks, and actions to mitigate them, must be clearly documented.
 This may require more than one action.